Premera Blue Cross Blue Shield has the best health insurance in Alaska. Gold plans from Premera start at $945 per month before discounts.

 Methodology

-2024 health insurance plans and rates for Alaska are from the Centers for Medicare and Medicaid Services (CMS) government website.
-ValuePenguin used the public use files to average rates across a variety of metrics, such as plan tier, family size and county.
+Health insurance plans and rates for Alaska in 2025 are from the Centers for Medicare & Medicaid Services (CMS) government website.
+ValuePenguin used the public use files to average rates across a variety of metrics, such as plan tier, family size and location.
+Unless another plan tier or age is mentioned, rates are for a 40-year-old with a Gold plan.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.